The CreateWorld CFP for 2019 is now open!

-CreateWorld encourages paper, poster, exhibition and performance submissions relating to our 2016 topic, The Creativity of Things.
-Other submissions will be considered, but we strongly recommend taking the topic in mind.
+CreateWorld encourages paper, poster, exhibition, performance, presentation and workshop submissions relating to our 2019 topic, Creativity in New Realities.
+Other submissions will be considered, but we strongly recommend keeping the topic in mind.
 Our goal is to develop a strong, productive conversation amongst all attendees.

-Proposals can include a focus on new technologies, techniques or approaches in theoretical or practical aspects of the digital arts including photography, cyber-art, music, e-learning, film, animation and design.
-Submissions that relate to or make use of Apple technology are more likely to be selected than those that do not.
+Proposals can include a focus on new technologies, techniques or approaches in theoretical or practical aspects of the digital arts including interactive and immersive media, design, photography, cyber-art, music, e-learning, film, animation and games.

 Examples of sub-topics that might be addressed include: